 Of these, only (3) is relevant to Yacapaca.
 In order for our analytics module to continue to report results broken down by ethnic origin category, we would need written permission from the parent or guardian of every child in the school.

-That game, I’m afraid, ain’t worth the candle, so from September that metadata category will be withdrawn.
+That game, I’m afraid, ain’t worth the candle, so as from September that metadata category has been withdrawn.
 If you use that analysis, you will need to export the raw data and re-import it into a service such as SIMS that still stores this data.